 Many of the comments related to references to IEEE Std 802.3™ (-2018 and amendments to date) or clauses, subclauses, and tables in those documents.
 These were either incorrectly rejected or re-referenced to IEEE Std 802.3 as a whole.
-This is contrary to ITU-T Recommendation A.5 which guides that references to outside documents refer to specific parts of the referenced document.
-Resolution of the comments could have easily been made compliant with Recommendation A.5 by adding specificity as to which clause, subclause, or table was being referenced.
+This is contrary to ITU-T Recommendation A.5, clause 6.1, which states that it is preferred that normative references to outside documents refer to specific parts of the referenced document.
+Resolution of the comments could have been made compliant with ITU-T Recommendation A.5 by adding the specific clause, subclause, or table that was being referenced.
 In most cases, there would be no conflict with other ITU-T recommendations.
-Even in the case of a reported conflict, a reasonable and common practice indicates that the stricter requirement, where relevant, governs with regards to K.147 conformance.
+Even in the case of a reported conflict, a reasonable and common practice indicates that the stricter requirement, where relevant, governs with regards to ITU-T K.147 conformance.
 In those cases, further discussion is appropriate.

 Regarding the specific points in your letter, see our individual item responses below:

-In response to the assertion that "maximum working voltages, maximum currents, data rates and loop resistance" determine the parameters for protection, we are unable to find the relationships mentioned within K.147.
+In response to the assertion that "maximum working voltages, maximum currents, data rates and loop resistance" determine the parameters for protection, we are unable to find the relationships mentioned within ITU-T K.147.
 Further, some of these, for example data rate, appear unrelated to electrical protection.
-Additionally, Section 8 makes no references at all back to Sections 6 or 7.
+Additionally, Section 8 makes no references whatsoever to Sections 6 or 7.
 Sections 6 and 7 are tutorials on the subject rather than a recommendation with specific parametric recommendations.
 As such, Sections 6 and 7 could be deleted from the document without effect on the technical value of the planned recommendation.

 The received liaison letter goes on to state that “These will determine the protector voltage threshold, capacitance, current threshold, and any series resistance value.”
-While a protection engineer might determine those values, we are unable to find where K.147 provides guidance on these values.
+While a protection engineer might determine those values, we are unable to find where ITU-T K.147 provides guidance on these values.

 Speaking to the list of drawbacks quoted in the received liaison letter:

-Item 1 (that IEEE Std 802.3 is 100MB in size and 500 pages long): This statement ignores ITU-T Rec.
-A.5, section 6.1: “It is preferred that, rather than making reference to an entire document from an outside organization, reference be made to only the specific section(s) concerned.”
+Item 1 (that IEEE Std 802.3 is 100MB in size and 500 pages long): This statement ignores the practicality of ITU-T Rec.
+A.5, section 6.1 where it states: “It is preferred that, rather than making reference to an entire document from an outside organization, reference be made to only the specific section(s) concerned.”

 Item 2 (that IEEE is in conflict with ITU-T test levels and test circuits): Please provide specific references for these conflicts.
-We cannot properly evaluate this comment without specific references to such alleged conflicts.
+We cannot properly evaluate this comment or take any action without specific references to the alleged conflicts.
+The IEEE 802.3 PDCC would take such conflicts quite seriously.

-Item 3 (that 802.3 vocabulary differs from ITU protection vocabulary): The vocabulary of interoperability standards is different from the vocabulary of protection recommendations.
-Understanding the vocabulary of both would be important to the practitioner.
+Item 3 (that 802.3 vocabulary differs from ITU protection vocabulary): The vocabulary of interoperability standards such as IEEE 802.3 is necessarily different from the vocabulary of protection recommendations.
+Understanding the vocabulary of both would be important and valuable to the practitioner.

 Item 4 (that ITU-T removed ITU generated informative figures): Not all are removed.
-Section 9.3 and Annex B still contain interpretations of IEEE Std 802.3 material containing errors.
+Section 9.3 and Annex B still contain interpretations of IEEE Std 802.3 material that containerrors.

-Item 5 (that IEEE Std 802.3 was missing important protection information): This is an implementation problem and IEEE Std 802.3 does not prescribe implementation, only behaviour with respect to interoperability.
-Some diagrams may imply implementation, but the designer is free to use any implementation that conforms to the prescribed behaviour to provide interoperability.
+Item 5 (that IEEE Std 802.3 was missing important protection information): Circuit protection is an implementation problem and IEEE Std 802.3 does not prescribe implementation, only behaviour with respect to interoperability.
+Some diagrams may imply implementation, but the designer is free to use any implementation that conforms to the prescribed behaviour necessary to achieve interoperability.